 Departure: Monday 8:00 am Arrival: Friday 3:30 pm

-I will send the packet home a second time when we are closer to the trip.
+I will send a packet home when we are closer to the trip.

 See me if you have any questions.